gosub-com/Zurfur/README.md

 ## Design Goals

 * Fun and easy to use
-* Safe code is just as efficient than C#
-* Unsafe code is just as efficient as C
+* Faster than C# and unsafe code just as fast as C
-* Ahead of time compile to WebAssembly with tiny run-time library
+* Target WebAssembly with ahead of time compilation
 * Stretch goal: Rewrite compiler and IDE in Zurfur on Node.js

 ![](Doc/IDE.png)